 The rate of lost-time accidents over the most recent five years is as shown in the chart.
 Our rate of lost-time accidents was below the average for manufacturing businesses with at least 100 employees.

-In 2020, we experienced one lost-time accident.
-There were no accidents resulting in death.
+In 2021, Tokai Carbon itself experienced no accidents resulting in lost workdays or death.